Hugh Palliser: Governor of Newfoundland and subsequent service

 Palliser actively supported the fisheries as a source of trained seamen for the Royal Navy.
 As such he took active steps to enforce the provisions of Treaty of Paris (1763) restricting French access to their specific fishing rights.
 He also sought to restrict further settlement of Newfoundland, so to encourage the British-based industry.

 Palliser remained Governor of Newfoundland until 1768.
 In 1770 Commodore Palliser was appointed Comptroller of the Navy, and in that same year was elected an elder brother of the Trinity House, which oversees British lighthouses and provides general expertise to the government on naval matters.

 In 1773 Palliser was made Baronet.
 In 1774 he was elected to Parliament for the Borough of Scarborough.
-On 31 March 1775 he achieved flag rank when promoted to rear-admiral.
-Under the Earl of Sandwich he joined the Board of Admiralty as First Naval Lord in April 1775 and received the sinecure of Lieutenant-General of Marines.
-Palliser was promoted to vice-admiral on 29 January 1778.
+On 31 March 1775 he achieved flag rank when promoted to Rear-Admiral of the Blue.
+Under the Earl of Sandwich he joined the Board of Admiralty as First Naval Lord in April 1775 and received the sinecure of Lieutenant-General of Marines, being promoted to Rear-Admiral of the White on 7 December.
+Palliser was promoted to Rear-Admiral of the Red on 23 January 1778 and Vice-Admiral of the Blue six days later.
 He stood down from the Admiralty Board in September 1779.